-ARTISAN (L. artire, to instruct in arts) a crafts-
+ARTISAN (L. artire, to instruct in arts) a craftsman, mechanic, engineer.

-ARTISTRY, method, execution, technique or
+ARTISTRY, method, execution, technique or craftsmanship.

 ASSENT (L. assentiri, agree) intellectual acceptance of a given proposition.

 ASSOCIATIONISM (L. associare, to be allied) is a theory of knowledge in which the judgment is reduced to a mere association of ideas.
 (J. S. Mill and other English philosophers)